Skip to content

 1. The Default Transmission (90 kV+) pulls all power infrastructure relevant for the transmission grid.
 For more details about which data is pulled via Overpass please read our OpenStreetMap Grid Definitions.
 Distribution grids are barely visible in satellite data and should therefore only be mapped in individual cases.

 2. The Osmose, Global Energy Monitor, and Wikidata buttons provide hint layer data, which you can read about in our Tools and Strategies page.
-Please note that this hint layers only work at a national level.
+Please note that hint layers only work at a national level.

 Map Legend for the recommended MapCSS (Click Me)